jakebailey/jakebailey.github.io/content/projects.md

 ## pyright-action

-[pyright-action](https://github.com/jakebailey/pyright-action) is a GitHub Action for pyright, allowing for fast execution through caching and PR comments for errors.
+[pyright-action](https://github.com/jakebailey/pyright-action) is a GitHub Action for pyright (a type checker for Python), allowing for fast execution through caching, plus PR comments for errors.

 ## pprof-it

-[pprof-it](https://www.npmjs.com/package/pprof-it) is a little wrapper for pprof, allowing for quick and easy profiling of Node programs.
+[pprof-it](https://www.npmjs.com/package/pprof-it) is wrapper for pprof, allowing for quick and easy profiling of Node programs that can be loaded into the [pprof tooling](https://github.com/google/pprof).
 If I'm profiling something that can be run at the CLI, I'm using this.

 ## esbuild-playground